swcarpentry/DEPRECATED-bc/python/flow_control/Readme.md

 ```

 Something you might want to do instead of breaking is to continue to the
-next iteration of a loop, giving up on the current one..
+next iteration of a loop, giving up on the current one.

 ```python
 reasonable = 5